Dear readers of ADxS.org, please forgive the disruption.

 7.1.
 Dopaminergic effect of antipsychotics

-7.2. σ-Adrenergic effects of antipsychotics
+7.2. σ-Adrenergic effect of antipsychotics

 8. Monoamine oxidase inhibitors (MAO inhibitors)